andrewwongdgnt/CocoBlitz/README.md

 Based on the game [Ghost Blitz](https://boardgamegeek.com/boardgame/83195/ghost-blitz)

-A game about color recognition and reflexes for all ages.
+Coco Go! is a game about color recognition and reflexes for all ages.
 In this game, you meet five characters or objects:
 - A brown giant monkey (Coco)
 - A green little alligator (Chomp)
 - A blue shoe